Omar Alghabra: Political career

-Alghabra first took office following the 2006 federal election to the 39th Parliament of Canada, then again in 2015 to the 42nd Parliament of Canada.

-When an MP retired, Alghabra left General Electric to run as the Liberal candidate in the 2006 federal election in the riding of Mississauga—Erindale.
+Alghabra entered federal politics after MP Carolyn Parrish retired, with him running as the Liberal candidate in the 2006 federal election in the riding of Mississauga—Erindale.
+He defeated Charles Sousa for the party's nomination, and left General Electric to run in the federal election.
 He defeated Conservative candidate Bob Dechert by 3,328 votes.
-After that election there was a Conservative Party minority government, led by Stephen Harper.
-He was defeated in 2008, and then was elected again in 2015, and re-elected in 2019.
+Alghabra was later defeated in the 2008 and 2011 federal elections.
+However, he was then elected in the 2015 federal election in a political comeback, becoming the Liberal MP for Mississauga Centre.
+He would be re-elected in 2019 and 2021.

-He served as parliament secretary to the minister of foreign affairs (consular affairs) from 2015 to 2018 and parliament secretary to the minister of international trade diversification from 2018 to 2019.
-Alghabra was re-elected in the 2019 federal election.
+Alghabra served as parliament secretary to the minister of foreign affairs (consular affairs) from 2015 to 2018 and parliament secretary to the minister of international trade diversification from 2018 to 2019.
 He was appointed as parliament secretary to the prime minister (public service renewal) and parliament secretary to the deputy prime minister and minister of intergovernmental affairs.
 He was also sworn in as a member of the Privy Council in February 2020.
 In the Cabinet reshuffle on January 12, 2021, Alghabra became the transport minister, succeeding Marc Garneau.

 Following a motion condemning Islamophobia amidst death threats to Muslim MPs, Alghabra stated that his primary concern was his staff who process these messages.
 He continued that it is important to have a conversation about Islamophobia and that he purposely does not delete comments received on his Facebook page.
 Alghabra attributes backlash against the motion to a campaign of misinformation and ignorance.

+Trudeau government

 Backbencher

-Consular affairs

 As Parliament Secretary, Alghabra had a consular affairs file that oversaw 250,000 cases.
 He worked on the cases on John Ridsdel, Joshua Boyle and helped assisting Canadians stranded by Hurricane Irma in the Caribbean.

-Trade

 Alghabra was appointed Parliament Secretary to the Minister of International Trade Diversification and served from 2018 to 2019.
 Alghabra also served on the Standing Committee for International Trade.

-Flight 752

 Alghabra was tasked with working directly with victims' families of the Ukrainian International Airlines Flight PS752.
 Alghabra stated that the government is offering legal assistance and exploring forms of interim compensation while they wait for proper compensation to be settled with Iran.
 Alghabra also announced that Ottawa will match funds raised during the Canada Strong campaign launched to raise $1.5 million for those who lost loved ones when the Ukrainian passenger plane was shot down by the Iranian military.

 Minister of Transport

 Alghabra became Minister of Transport on January 12, 2021, following the resignation of industry minister Navdeep Bains, resulting in a Cabinet shuffle.

-On July 25, 2023, Alghabra announced he was stepping down from cabinet and would not run in the next election.
+On July 25, 2023, Alghabra announced he was stepping down from cabinet and would not run in the 2025 election.